RastoH/eXtended-Coop-Controller/README.md

 The user can open and close the door, turn a light on or off, , and feed the chickens from here.

-Environment measurements is achieved using ThingSpeak setver.
+Environment measurements is achieved using ThingSpeak server.

 If you open the door manually with the pushbutton in the evening when the system thinks it should be closed, the door will remain open for max 1 minuts before it will automatically close